Kornweiss-Medical-LLC/KMLLC/docs/calculating_macronutrients.md

 And lastly, if you don't feel like going through all of this work, it is possible to hire someone to do it for you.
 But, doing these calculations is the easy part.
 The hard part is following your nutrition plan consistently, which requires a clear purpose followed by discipline.

 Other people have written informatively on this topic.
-Here are some of the resources I read in researching this post.
+Here are some of the resources I used in researching this article.

 ## References

-- “Protein requirements in humans, The American Journal of Clinical Nutrition, Oxford Academic.” https://academic.oup.com/ajcn/article-abstract/51/5/723/4695334 (accessed Jul.
+- “Protein requirements in humans, The American Journal of Clinical Nutrition, Oxford Academic.” [link](https://academic.oup.com/ajcn/article-abstract/51/5/723/4695334) (accessed Jul.
 25, 2020).
 - A. L. Merrill and B. K. Watt, *Energy Value of Foods: Basis and Derivation,***.
 Human Nutrition Research Branch, Agricultural Research Service, U. S. Department of Agriculture, 1955.
 - M. A. Tarnopolsky, S. A. Atkinson, J. D. MacDougall, A. Chesley, S. Phillips, and H. P. Schwarcz, “Evaluation of protein requirements for trained strength athletes,” *Journal of Applied Physiology*, vol. 73, no. 5, pp. 1986–1995, Nov.
 1992, doi: [10.1152/jappl.1992.73.5.1986](https://doi.org/10.1152/jappl.1992.73.5.1986).
 - [“How do you determine if you’re getting enough protein? - Masterjohn Q&A Files #18"](https://chrismasterjohnphd.com/qa/2019/12/03/determine-youre-getting-enough-protein-masterjohn-qa-files-18) *Chris Masterjohn, PhD*, Dec.
 03, 2019.